-Beach, mountains, nature, waterfalls, wilderness and a mecca for kitesurfers.
+Beach, mountains, nature, waterfalls, wilderness, and a mecca for kitesurfers.
 You can find it all on one island: the scenic Mindoro, in the Philippines.

-After landing on Manila Ninoy Aquino International Airport, we change terminal and fly for another 45 minutes from Manila to Mindoro's San Jose with Cebu Pacific, then get into the taxi and head full speed to Bulalacao.
+After landing at Manila Ninoy Aquino International Airport, we change terminal and fly for another 45 minutes from Manila to Mindoro's San Jose with Cebu Pacific, then get into the taxi and head full speed to Bulalacao.

 The final destination of our trip is the newest kite spot in the Philippines: Bislig Beach and Amansinaya Resort's Cabrinha Kite Center.

-The kitesurfing resort is 18 kilometers away from Bulalacao, facing the windy side of the Balatasan Peninsula on Mindoro island, only three hours by ferry from the very well known kite Mecca of Boracay.
+The kitesurfing resort is 18 kilometers away from Bulalacao, facing the windy side of the Balatasan Peninsula on Mindoro island, only three hours by ferry from the very well-known kite Mecca of Boracay.

 "Difficult roads lead to the nicest places on the planet" is a saying that hits the nail in this case.